 Almost 80% of our atmosphere is made up of the element nitrogen bonded together as N2.
 This represents most of the nitrogen available on Earth.
 Nitrogen is an important element used by all living things to make proteins, amino acids and the nucleic acids of DNA.
-Yet its gaseous form (N2) found in the atmosphere is usable.
+Yet its gaseous form (N2), found in the atmosphere, is not usable.
 It must be “fixed” into nitrates (NO3–), ammonium (NH4+) or urea (NH2)2CO to be taken up by plants.
 Animals can get their nitrogen by eating those plants and so it moves through the food webs.

 When nitrogen is fixed, it is absorbed by plants and then eaten by animals, who then expel it in their waste and eventually die and decompose (releasing more).
 The nitrogen is then released into the soil and then back into atmosphere – this is the Nitrogen Cycle.